 Another extended family of Dion’s is also in this room: his family and support system of friends from New York and beyond.

-As far as what happens today, the most important thing is being here to celebrate Dion’s life.
+As far as what happens today, the most important thing is that we are all here to celebrate Dion’s life.
 This is more of a “roast” than a memorial service.
 It’s what Dion wanted … laughter, fun, music, and stories.
-Everyone who wants to will have the chance to share thoughts, feelings, and stories about Dion.
+Everyone who wants to, will have the chance to share thoughts, feelings, and stories about Dion.